 The ride was conceived by Harry, about 10 years ago, as an adventure to ride a motorbike from the most western point of Australia to the most eastern point.
 About 18months ago Harry, Noel, Jim and Dave, after several bike trips together, decided they would all love to attempt crossing “The Island”.
 Of course, they would need support vehicles and crew so together with Phil and Andrew formulated a plan to put it into action.
 Scotty and TC, like minded adventurers, were also asked to join the crew.

 The ride will be approximately 6,200 kms travelling on rough dirt tracks across some of the remotest parts of Australia.
 The arrived in Monkey Mia on the 19th and then rode to Meekatharra arriving on the 21st.
 From there along the Blackstone/ Warburton road to Irrunytju.
 After this to Amata or Musgrave Park and then onto Mulga Park just south of the NT border, then onto Curtin Springs and Alice Springs.
 From Alice Springs they will plan their next route through to Byron Bay.
 It is expected to take 3-4 weeks, as they are travelling on tracks more than roads, it is a bit of an unknown.
-They will have a better idea once they get to Alice, but maybe in Byron Bay by the 9th of June.

 Best advice for people looking to Shake It Up?